RAG Configuration Guide

 The example command above enables tool calling for Llama 3.1 models.
 For other supported models and configuration options, see the vLLM documentation: vLLM: Tool Calling

-After starting the container edit your run.yaml file, matching model_id with the model provided in the podman run command.
+After starting the container, configure the vLLM provider in your run.yaml, matching model_id with the model provided in the podman run command.

 [...]